This problem occurs for one or more of the following reasons:

 or Outlook 2010 system requirements

-Method 1: Install the latest updates
+Step 1: Install the latest updates

 The Office installation on your computer might not be up-to-date.
 This might be because Windows Update is not configured on your computer to automatically download and install recommended updates.
 By installing important, recommended, and optional updates, you can often correct problems by replacing out-of-date files and fixing vulnerabilities.
 To install the latest Office updates, click the link for your version of Windows, and then follow the steps in the article:

-Method 2: Make sure that Outlook is not in use by another process
+Step 2: Make sure that Outlook is not in use by another process

 Performance may be decreased if you use the Outlook AutoArchive feature or sync to Outlook with a mobile device.
 This is because these processes can use a large number of resources.